pragasit/pragasit/README.md

 * 🌍  I'm based in ฺBangkok, Thailand
 * ✉️  You can contact me at [pragasit116@gmail.com](mailto:pragasit116@gmail.com)
-* 🧠  I'm learning Golang language
+* 🧠  I'm learning Nodejs
 * ⚡  Willing to learn new programming languages and new technologies.

 ### Skills